stanleesocca/Numerical-Modelling-in-Ecology/README.md

 # Numerical-Modelling-in-Ecology
 Introduction to ecological modelling with R. This repo contain series of R script that where converted from codes written in Matlab or Python.

-I hope to also add in new model exercise solution learned during my studies as well as those from textbook I am currently reading
+I hope to also add in new model exercise solution learned during my studies as well as those from textbook I am currently reading.
+Cheers.